ventixeprog24/JwtTokenServiceProvider/README.md

 # JwtTokenServiceProvider

+This Microservice will generate and validate Jwt tokens for the Ventixe system.

 ## How to use it

 Make sure you have an exact copy of the proto-file in the client application.
 Don't forget to register the proto in the project.